rweather/UE1-TTL/doc/theory_of_operation.md

 but that isn't hard.
 The current memory board doesn't do this, but replacement memory boards could.

+Note: There is a slight bug in my implementation of "rewind" that can cause instructions to be skipped when they shouldn't be.
+It is easy to work around the problem with slight modifications to the code, or by disabling "rewind" entirely.
+See [this page](testing_memory.md#version-1-mistakes) for more information.

 ## Registers

 RR, CAR, IEN, OEN, and SKIP are implemented in 74LS74 flip-flops.